We care about the people we work with to keep them moving, staying healthy and living life!

 Rosemary graduated with a Bachelor of Physiotherapy and post-graduate Masters in Manipulative Physiotherapy from the University of Queensland, and a Graduate Diploma in Occupational Health and Safety from Queensland University of Technology.
 She has also been awarded the title of APA Occupational Health Physiotherapist.
 Rosemary has also taken a role as guest lecturer at the University of Queensland and is a member of the QLD Branch of the Occupational Health Physiotherapy Association and has been involved with the association at both a state and national level.Rosemary Grant

-Nick has experience in treating both acute musculoskeletal injuries and chronic musculoskeletal pain, working as part of multi-disciplinary pain management team.
+Nick has experience in treating both acute musculoskeletal injuries and chronic musculoskeletal pain and leads the multi-disciplinary pain management team.
 Nick uses a hands-on approach to help facilitate an active, exercise-based rehabilitation.
-Nick completed his Master of Musculosketal and Sports Physiotherapy at Griffith University in 2016.
-He is also a treating clinician in clinical trials being conducted by two leading Australian universities.Nick Kendrick
+Nick completed his Master of Musculoskeletal and Sports Physiotherapy at Griffith University in 2016.
+He is also a treating clinician in two clinical trials being conducted by two leading Australian universities.Nick Kendrick